-Lidl does a good job of sourcing small quantities of interesting and well-priced wines for its revolving Wine Tour selection, which changes every couple of months.
-Between this and the core range, the supermarket offers a comprehensive selection of Old and New World wines across a range of styles.
+The buyers for the German-owned supermarket, which established itself in the UK in 1994, do a great job of sourcing small quantities of interesting and well-priced wines for the Wine Tour line-up.
+Between this and the core range, it offers a comprehensive selection of Old and New World wines across a range of styles.

 Lidl has made an important change to the frequency of its ‘Wine Tour’ schedule, which until recently changed the focus of its in-store range every two months.

 Now, Lidl’s wine range (other than its core wines, which are a permanent fixture on the shelves) will be refreshed every month, meaning that if you like the look of a particular wine featured below, you’d best act quickly!